GIScience/tree-genera-mapping/README.md

 ```

 How to run the pre-trained YOLOv11l model 5CH imagery
-1. DEMO with Jupyter NOtebook ...
+1. DEMO with Jupyter Notebook ...

 How to run the Genera Mapping scripts
 1. Download LGL products to Generate TileDataset for selected tile ids: